Parrot tulip are striking bulbs, truly spectacular in bloom.

 Height – 1½ foot (45cm)

-Soil – rich, soft, loose, well-draining, cool to dry
+Planting: beginning of fall – Soil: rich, soft, loose, well-draining, cool to dry

 With tall foot-and-a-half-high stems (45 cm), the Tulipa × gesneriana Parrot Group boasts fabulous exotic-looking flowers that appear from early May on through June.
 Each flower averages 5 inches across (12 cm), and what makes them stand out are the ruffled, twisted and fringed petals that come in stupendous colors.
 Cultivars differ greatly: corollas with mottled colors invoke the bright colors of parrot feathers, hence the “parrot tulip” nickname.